-Closely Related Literature
+Related Literature

 Our work connects fixed income modeling with recent advances in equity modeling.
 Our work shares insights with the Instrumented-PCA of Kelly, Pruitt, and Su (2019).
-We develop a cross-sectional conditional factor model for Treasury bonds, where the risk factor loadings are instrumented by the normalized discounted cash flows of the coupon bonds.
+We develop a cross-sectional conditional factor model for Treasury bonds, where the risk factor loadings are instrumented by the discounted cash flows of the coupon bonds.
 In other words, the cash flows take the role of firm characteristics.
 In contrast to equity modeling, instrumenting betas with cash flows is an exact relationship grounded in the law of one price.
 Our work also draws on ideas similar to the Risk-Premium PCA of Lettau and Pelger (2020a,b).
-Both set of papers include an economically motivated penalty in the objective function to estimate latent factors.
+Our and their papers include an economically motivated penalty in the objective function to estimate latent factors.
 Our paper leverages the structure of fixed income modeling, and the penalty is not targeting first moments but the smoothness of the discount bond return curve.
+Our findings also relate to weak factors.
+Our fourth factor captures a high risk premium but explains less variation.
+Hence, similar to Lettau and Pelger (2020a,b), we confirm that weak factors, that explain less variation, can be crucial in explaining the first moment in the cross-section.
 As suggested by the title, our work also relates to "Shrinking the Cross-Section" by Kozak, Nagel, and Santosh (2020).
-Their paper constructs an
+Their paper constructs an SDF for equities with shrinkage methods.
+They use lasso shrinkage to select a sparse set of factors and ridge shrinkage to lower the weights of higher order principal components in the SDF.
+Their solution can be formulated as an elastic net regression of the second on the first moments of rotated equity returns.
+Our solution is also an elastic net regression.
+Both papers share a lasso penalty to select an optimal set of factors, and a ridge penalty to downweight factors by imposing limits on payoffs of near arbitrage opportunities.
+However, our solution is based on fundamentally different arguments, and the ridge regression arises to enforce the smoothness of the discount bond return curve.